 Some people regard the flu as a yearly aggravation.
 For many others, it is much more than that and presents a real danger to their health.
-According to the Centers for Disease Control and Prevention (CDC), each year between 5% and 20% of Americans get the flu, about 310,000 are hospitalized because of it, and about 36,000 die from flu-related causes.
+According to the Centers for Disease Control and Prevention (CDC), each year between 5% and 20% of Americans get the flu, about 310,000 are hospitalized because of it, and tens of thousands die from flu-related causes.
 The flu does not affect all people equally.
 Many factors can raise a person’s risk of contracting the flu and of developing more severe symptoms from it.
 Among the factors that increase flu risk are the inflammatory types of arthritis, such as rheumatoid arthritis (RA) and systemic lupus erythematosus (SLE), and some drugs commonly used to treat these conditions.
-For this reason, people with inflammatory arthritis need to take extra precautions during flu season, this article explores the risks and complications associated with rheumatoid arthritis and the flu.
+For this reason, people with inflammatory arthritis need to take extra precautions during flu season.
+This article explores the risks and complications associated with rheumatoid arthritis and the flu.

 What is the flu?